minhluan2292/blog/_posts/2017-09-12-laravelcommand.markdown

 <p style="color:#F62217">1: Create by Composer command</p>

->composer create-project --prefer-dist laravel/laravel blog
+>composer create-project --prefer-dist laravel/laravel projectName

-If error, maybe you didn't install composer, you can install Composer at: <a href="https://getcomposer.org/download/">Composer</a>
+If error, maybe you didn't install Composer, you can install Composer at: <a href="https://getcomposer.org/download/">Composer</a>

 <p style="color:#F62217">2: Create by Laravel installer</p>